yingyonghui/CommPath/README.md

 The legend of the above line plot is generally the same to that of the previous plot from ***pathPlot***.

 #### Compare cell-cell interactions between two conditions
 CommPath also provides useful utilities to compare cell-cell interactions between two conditions such as disease and control.
-Here we, for example, used CommPath to compare the cell-cell interactions between cells from HCC tumor and normal tissues.
-The example data from normal tissues are also available in [figshare](https://figshare.com/articles/dataset/HCC_tumor_normal_3k_RData/19090553).
+Here we, for example, use CommPath to compare the cell-cell interactions between cells from HCC tumor and normal tissues.
+We have pre-created the CommPath object for the normal samples following the above steps, and the data are also available in [figshare](https://figshare.com/articles/dataset/HCC_tumor_normal_3k_RData/19090553).
 ```
 # load(url("https://figshare.com/ndownloader/files/34554875"))
 load("path_to_download/HCC.normal.3k.RData")
 ```
-We have pre-created the CommPath object for the normal samples following the above steps.
 This dataset consists of 3 varibles:
 ***normal.expr*** : expression matrix for cells from normal tissues;
 ***normal.label*** : indentity lables for cells from normal tissues;
 ***normal.obj*** : CommPath object created from ***normal.expr*** and ***normal.label***, and processed by CommPath steps described above.

-To compare 2 CommPath object, we shall first identify the differentially activated pathways between the same cluster of cells in the two object.
+To compare 2 CommPath objects, we shall first identify the differentially activated pathways between the same cluster of cells in the 2 objects.
 ```
 select.ident <- 'Endothelial'
 diff.path.dat <- comparePath(object.1 = tumor.obj,